 It seems the filmmakers agreed, with a number of screenwriters, directors and producers strongly communicating their adoration of the city’s historical beauty and the way the festival had worked to immerse them within its ancient walls.
 Many told our attending team members of how they had never been to the city but found it mesmerising, even in the midst of some of the busiest days they had encountered in quite some time.
 The artists were looked after, too, receiving information booklets in correspondence to their attendance and being directed towards press and other events that could be beneficial to themselves and their work.

 There were some issues regarding the cinematic presentation of the actual films however, and this was the one bugbear the festival had.
-A screening on day 4, for example, was delayed due to technical issues that were poorly communicated to the awaiting audience and seemingly the result of poor preparation, an event which frustrated the attending filmmakers and portions of the paying public, especially as it ran into the time of another showing.
-Similarly, one of the venues seemed to have a much poorer presentation quality than the others, presenting films on a dirty and cracked screen within a crammed environment, making the viewing experience fall somewhat short of that at the pristine destinations elsewhere at the festival.
+A screening on day 4, for example, was delayed due to technical issues that were poorly communicated to the awaiting audience and seemingly the result of poor on-the-day preparation, an event which frustrated the attending filmmakers and portions of the paying public, especially as it ran into the time of another showing.
+Similarly, one of the venues seemed to have a much poorer presentation quality than the others, presenting films on a screen with visible marks and dull streaks that distorted the quality of the overall presentation within an already crammed environment, making the viewing experience fall somewhat short of that at the pristine destinations elsewhere at the festival.
 These were, however, two hiccups in a much larger operation involving 18 locations and 300 films, the majority of which were ran to the highest quality and were clearly handled with the utmost care.

 Somewhat incredibly, the biggest issue of the festival itself was just how many films there were that the TFM crew could not find the time to see.
 Even when attending for 9+ hours per day over the course of 5 days, it seemed impossible to see everything.
 It’s both a gift and a curse, as no filmmaker, audience member, or self-respecting journalist wants to miss out on the best films, but to have such an array of choice in an abundance of carefully calculated categories was an absolute pleasure.
 There truly was something for everyone, and no two screenings – even within the same category – ever felt the same, owing much to the construction of the screenings themselves but also to the sensational work on offer at the festival.